-- 2. Staff members shall in principle be entitled to a stable arrangement as laid down in paragraphs 6 and 7.
-However, subject to the agreement of their line manager, staff members may exceptionally telework during another time slot or other time slots than the one previously agreed or be granted an ad hoc additional time slot of teleworking, provided that, as a result, staff members do not telework more than 60% of their weekly working time. - 3.
-Except in the cases referred to in Article 12, teleworking shall be performed on a voluntary basis and staff shall have the right to come to the office every day without prior authorisation, including when they are authorised to telework. - 4.
-Staff members shall register in advance whether they will be teleworking or working at the office using the dedicated IT tool in accordance with this Decision and with the rules set out by DG HR.
-The tool shall cater for flexibility for staff members and for planning. - 5.
-In accordance with the principles of a trust-based working culture, staff shall ensure that the time slots of presence at the office and the time slots of telework conform to what was agreed with their line manager.
-In cases where such principles are not respected by the staff member, the line manager may increase monitoring. - Staff members who wish to telework up to 20% of their weekly working time shall inform their line manager of their intention to telework and the corresponding time slot or time slots.
+Staff members shall in principle be entitled to a stable arrangement as laid down in paragraphs 6 and 7.
+However, subject to the agreement of their line manager, staff members may exceptionally telework during another time slot or other time slots than the one previously agreed or be granted an ad hoc additional time slot of teleworking, provided that, as a result, staff members do not telework more than 60% of their weekly working time.

+3. Except in the cases referred to in Article 12, teleworking shall be performed on a voluntary basis and staff shall have the right to come to the office every day without prior authorisation, including when they are authorised to telework.

+4. Staff members shall register in advance whether they will be teleworking or working at the office using the dedicated IT tool in accordance with this Decision and with the rules set out by the Appointing Authority.
+The tool shall cater for flexibility for staff members and for planning.

+5. In accordance with the principles of a trust-based working culture, staff shall ensure that the time slots of presence at the office and the time slots of telework conform to what was agreed with their line manager.
+In cases where such principles are not respected by the staff member, the line manager may increase monitoring.

-Such teleworking arrangements shall be granted for a renewable period of six or twelve months, or for the duration of the contract, whichever is shorter.
+Staff members who wish to telework up to 20% of their weekly working time shall inform their line manager of their intention to telework and the corresponding time slot or time slots.
+Such teleworking arrangements shall be granted for a renewable period of six months, or for the duration of the contract, whichever is shorter.
+The arrangement is automatically renewed for the same period, in the absence of notification to the contrary by either the line manager or the staff member concerned a month before the envisaged expiry date.
 For duly justified services reasons, line managers may instruct staff to telework on another time slot or other time slots than the one or ones previously agreed.

-- 7. Staff members who wish to telework more than 20% and up to 60% of their weekly working time shall have to agree on a working arrangement to that effect with their line manager, which shall set out the chosen teleworking days.
-Such teleworking arrangements shall be granted for a renewable six-month period.
-For duly justified reasons, line managers may refuse totally or partially the request to telework for more than 20% and/or may ask staff to telework on another time slot or other time slots than the one or ones previously agreed. - 8.
+Staff members who wish to telework more than 20% and up to 60% of their weekly working time shall have to agree on a working arrangement to that effect with their line manager.
+Such teleworking arrangements shall be granted for a renewable period of six months.
+The arrangement is automatically renewed for the same period, in the absence of notification to the contrary by either the line manager or the staff member concerned a month before the envisaged expiry date.
+For duly justified reasons, line managers may refuse totally or partially the request to telework for more than 20% and/or may ask staff to telework on another time slot or other time slots than the one or ones previously agreed.

 The teleworking arrangements referred to in paragraphs 6 and 7 may be modified at the request of the staff member or of the line manager after hearing the staff member concerned.
-The modified arrangement shall enter into force after a period of one month. - 9.
-Where the line manager considers that it is necessary in the interests of the service, a staff member may be authorised to telework more than 60% during the week. - 10.
-Staff members with temporary health issues impacting their mobility but who are still able to telework may request to telework for the whole duration of their health issue.
+The modified arrangement shall enter into force after a period of one month.
+However, if agreed by the staff member and the line manager, such modified arrangements shall enter into force at an earlier date or on the date as decided by them.

+9. Where the line manager considers that it is necessary in the interests of the service, a staff member may be authorised to telework more than 60% during the week.

+10. Staff members with temporary health issues impacting their mobility but who are still able to telework may request to telework for the whole duration of their health issue.